ashik112/holidays-app/README.md

 # holidays-app

-Only available for learning and must not be used for earning money.
+Only available for learning and private use.
+Must not be used as it is for commercial purposes.

 Copyright © 2019 ashik112